|

 crawling up the wall” due to boredom until one day the

 group scrapped a drum riff.
-Impressed with the tracjk he had the
+Impressed with the track he had the

-idea of sampling it on a Fairlight.
-With the help of Jeczalik they came
+idea of sampling it on a Fairlight Computer Musical Instrument

 in early 1983.
 Due to the poor quality of the Fairlight it was Gary who